kwcooper/flapAI-Bird/README.md

 ## License

-This project is licensed under an edited MIT Lisence.
+This project is licensed under an edited MIT License.

 ## Acknowledgments

 * This implementation borrows and modifies a PyGame Version of flappy bird found at https://github.com/sourabhv/FlapPyBird, by Sourabh Verma (sourabhv)